openedx-unsupported/registrar/docs/decisions/0004-program-authz.rst

 3. A ``ProgramOrgGroup`` will also be associated with an ``Organization``.
 This does not provide access but acts as a reference to the ``Organization`` granting the role.
 This ``Organization`` value must be one the program's managing organizations.

 4. A user's permissions at a requested object will be defined as the union of all permissions granted on that object and all parents of that object.
-In the case of a ``Program`` request, we must look at both the ``Program`` and its ``managing_organization`` to determine permissions.
+In the case of a ``Program`` request, we must look at both the ``Program`` and each of its managing organizations to determine permissions.

 Status
 -------
-Under-Review
+Accepted (circa December 2019)

 .. _0003-authnz: https://github.com/edx/registrar/blob/master/docs/decisions/0003-authnz.rst